A Beginner’s Guide to SBA 7(a) Loans

 Business financing, in general, can be confusing.
-Plus, most small business owners don’t have what it takes to qualify for traditional bank loans.
-The Small Business Administration (SBA) is aware of these concerns, and they created a variety of loan programs that enable small businesses to secure funding.
+However, most small business owners do not qualify for traditional bank loans.
+The Small Business Administration (SBA) is aware of these concerns, which is why they created a variety of loan programs that enable small businesses to secure funding.

 Most people think that the SBA is the agency that lends money to aspiring entrepreneurs.
 This is a common misconception because the SBA is not responsible for lending you the money.
 The SBA merely guarantees up to 85% of the loan amount provided by SBA-approved lenders.
 This encourages lenders to approve small business owners for lower-rate financing because there’s a lesser risk on their part.

 The perks of SBA loans don’t end there.
-You can use SBA 7(a) loans for just about any business-related purpose, including:
+You can use an SBA 7(a) loan for just about any business-related purpose, including:

 - Debt refinancing